srgantmoomoo/bedroom/README.md

 - the CommandManager includes two methods to help send messages to the chat that include `public static void addChatMessage(String message) {`, you can use this to send any message you would like, you can also use TextFormatting to change color mid text. and `public static void correctUsageMsg(String name, String syntax) {` simply sends a message that shows the usage of a command, u can use this if the args is less the or equal to 0, to show a player correct usage.

 ***module system w/ settings*** <br>
-you can use the current modules as examples <br>
+you can use the current modules as examples. <br>
+the ExampleRenderModule includes examples for the settings too. <br>

+***events and mixins***
+most events and mixins tie into eachother here, so one good example you can use is the EventDrawOverlay events, which is posted in the MixinInGameHud mixin and used in the UI class, this is pretty much the simplest one i use. <br>
+bedroom uses [Alpine 1.9](https://github.com/ZeroMemes/Alpine) for it's event system, you can use their own repo for further help on this, they explain it pretty well.

 # thanks v much <3
 please respect the license in this repo. this is a template repo making it easier to simply use the underlying template to edit however you like, or you can clone the repo and create your own repo, as long as this base is properly credited.